 WHAT PACE WE ARE CURRENTLY FOLLOWING:

-It’s a strategy that will then allow us to then settle into a lightened up pace when the holiday season rolls around.
+It’s a strategy that will then allow us to then settle into a lightened up pace when the school year and eventually holiday season rolls around.

 AND, all of this is designed so that we are continuing to make progress with our workouts… we are keeping our body fat low (and losing more)… we are making muscle gains… seeing that definition… enjoying our workouts… enjoying our meals… enjoying life.